 Department of Theater

-Faculty in the Department of Theater: Michael Abbott** (Chair, fall), Andrea Bear, James Cherry, James Gross, Jessica Mills, and Dwight Watson (Chair, spring). **sabbatical leave, spring semester
+Faculty in the Department of Theater: Michael Abbott (chair), Andrea Bear, James Cherry**, James Gross***, Jessica Mills, and Dwight Watson.

 The Theater Department curriculum aims to develop the student’s understanding of theater through courses in the theory and practice of performance, the study of theater history and dramatic literature, film, and playwriting.
 The development of practical skills for theater majors and minors as actors, directors, designers, technicians, and playwrights in actual stage production work is carefully structured by the department staff to coincide with course work in these areas.

 For the non-major or minor, the curriculum provides several courses at the introductory level (THE 101, 103, 104, 105, 106, 202, and 203).
-These are aimed at developing the student’s understanding and appreciation of theater as an art form.
-Courses on the intermediate level (THE 204, 206, 207, 209, 210, 215, 216, 217, and 218) provide majors and minors (as well as non-majors) with various opportunities to expand their skills and to deepen their growing understanding and appreciation of theater.
+These are aimed at developing the student’s understanding and appreciation of theater and film as art forms.
+Courses on the intermediate level (THE 204, 206, 207, 209, 210, 215, 216, 217, and 218) provide majors and minors (as well as non-majors) with various opportunities to expand their skills and to deepen their growing understanding and appreciation of theater and film.
 These courses will explore both the great works of the dramatic canon from all time periods and cultures, as well as important and challenging contemporary dramas and films.

 Majors and minors often pursue graduate study and careers in theater, film, and other allied fields, but for the non-major or minor the study of theater provides a unique opportunity for the student to explore an extraordinary and timeless art form, to learn about the ways plays and productions are created, and, most importantly, to study theater as it reflects and tests moral, social, political, spiritual, and cross-cultural issues.